So how on earth did you come up with this chestnut chocolate spread, I can hear you wonder?

 Chestnut Chocolate Spread

-Love cooking with chestnuts?
-Then also check out my chestnut cupcakes!
+Then also check out my fluffy chestnut and buckwheat cupcakes!

 - 7 oz cooked chestnuts (200 g)